PupoSDC/wheat-union/README.md

 proof of concept of how to achieve the desired functionality with a more pleasent UX and significantly less code.

-For reference, the total amount of time spent on this project was around 14-16h.
+For reference, the total amount of time spent on this project was around 16-18h.

 ### What would the next steps be

-Al tough the application features some test cases, these are clearly insufficient.
+Altough the application features some test cases, these are clearly insufficient.
 Most critically the form section of the document needs to have several test cases written simulating different combinations of user input to make sure all of them are accepted or rejected accordingly.